alaa123456/mq-payment-routing/mq-routing-app/README.md

 ```

 ### Testing
-The application includes unit tests and integration tests using TestContainers, which provides containerized instances of PostgreSQL for testing:
+The application includes unit tests and integration tests using TestContainers, which provides containerized instances of ibm MQ service for testing:

 ```bash
 mvn test